simbo1905/thinbus-srp-js/README.md

 This package provides a Javascript [Secure Remote Password](http://srp.stanford.edu/) [SRP-6a](http://srp.stanford.edu/doc.html#papers) implementation for web browsers to perform a zero-knowledge proof-of-password to a web server.
 It comes with compatible Java classes but there is also a demo using PHP server code.
 The server Java code only has a dependency on the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

-There are a number of demonstration applications:
+There are some demonstration applications:

-1. [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo) Is a minimal demo using JSON over AJAX to a simple JAX-RS webservice.
-The demo has been tested with Firefox, Chrome, and Safari (on an iPad).
+1. [thinbus-srp-spring-demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview) A Spring MVC application which uses the Thinbus JavaScript library to create accounts and login users with Spring Security.
 2. [thinbus-php](https://bitbucket.org/simon_massey/thinbus-php/overview) Uses the Thinbus Javascript library to do SRP authentication to PHP server code.
-3. [thinbus-srp-spring-demo](https://bitbucket.org/simon_massey/thinbus-srp-spring-demo/overview) A Spring MVC application which uses the Thinbus JavaScript library to create accounts and login users with Spring Security.

 CI Build Status: [ ![Codeship Status for simon_massey/thinbus-srp-js](https://codeship.com/projects/f95bffe0-3b5d-0133-b993-428ee47fa127/status?branch=master)](https://codeship.com/projects/102093)